-The deadline for completed applications is DECEMBER 15 for Fall admission.
+The deadline for completed applications is extended to JANUARY 1, 2015 for Fall 2015 admission.

 A complete application consists of:

 The deadline is JANUARY 1 for Fall admission.
 Please be aware the online submission form is not instant.

 To complete an online application, go to the online Graduate Application for the History Department